 All mammography is double reported by Specialist Breast Radiologists and the results are usually available within 24 hours.

-Patients can refer for mammography under certain criteria; if they are over the age of 50, asymptomatic and not had a mammogram in the last year.
+Patients can self-refer for mammography under certain criteria; if they are over the age of 40, asymptomatic and have not had a mammogram in the last year.
 The results will be sent to the patient’s GP.

 Many women choose to attend the bi-annual National Breast Screening service available to women over the age of 50 and supplement this with a self-referral mammogram on the alternate years.

-To enquire about our specialist private mammography, call 020 8949 9030 or use our enquiry form.
+To enquire about our specialist private mammography, call 020 8949 9030 or use our enquiry form here.